MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/install/install.md

 ms.collection: IT_Skype16
 ms.custom: Strat_SB_Admin
 ms.assetid: 71299b34-8783-4384-9949-0d3162c8a36e
-description: "Summary: Learn how to prepare your environment for an installation of Skype for Business Server.
-Download a free trial of Skype for Business Server from the Microsoft Evaluation center at: https://www.microsoft.com/evalcenter/evaluate-skype-for-business-server."
+description: "Summary: Learn how to prepare your environment for an installation of Skype for Business Server."
 ---

 # Install Skype for Business Server

 **Summary:** Learn how to prepare your environment for an installation of Skype for Business Server.
-Download a free trial of Skype for Business Server from the Microsoft Evaluation center at:[https://www.microsoft.com/evalcenter/evaluate-skype-for-business-server](https://www.microsoft.com/evalcenter/evaluate-skype-for-business-server).

 This article walks you through an example installation of Skype for Business Server.
 This article does not attempt to cover all of the procedures you need to perform a full Skype for Business Server installation.
 The goal is to provide example procedures in a narrowly defined topology that includes basic meet-and-share functionality.